 5.3.2.3 Co-ordinated DID Document publishing to PDL

-The clause describes how the DID holder and the PDL platform can co-ordinate to generate a DID document that will be published for a DID holder.
+This clause describes how the DID holder and the PDL platform can co-ordinate to generate a DID document that will be published for a DID holder.
 Figure 5.3.2.3-1 illustrates a procedure of creating DID document for a DID Holder (e.g. a Device) and publishing it to a PDL Network via a PDL Node.

 Figure 5.3.2.3-1: Publish/Create DID Document for a DID Holder (e.g. a Device)